AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 ## Retrieve audiences using the Adobe Experience Platform Mobile SDK

-Your mobile Commerce site can integrate with the Adobe Experience Platform Mobile SDK.
-To learn how to install and configure the SDK for your mobile Commerce site, see the [Experience Platform connector](https://experienceleague.adobe.com/docs/commerce-merchant-services/experience-platform-connector/fundamentals/mobile-sdk-epc.html) documentation.
+Before you can retrieve Real-Time CDP audiences using the Adobe Experience Platform Mobile SDK, you must [install and configure the SDK for your mobile Commerce site](https://experienceleague.adobe.com/docs/commerce-merchant-services/experience-platform-connector/fundamentals/mobile-sdk-epc.html).

 >[!IMPORTANT]
 >